 - Wrap them in gyoza and make some pulled pork won tons or dumplings.

-- Go one-step further and roll them with cabbage to make pulled pork egg rolls.
+- Go one-step further and roll them with cabbage or collard greens to make leftover pulled pork egg rolls.

 - Or, wrap them in dough to make empañadas.

 - Enjoy it for breakfast in a pulled pork sweet potato hash or pulled pork eggs benedict.

 - Combine it with queso for a game-day dip.

 - Go Cajun and serve it over rice and beans.

 - Go Asian and serve it with noodles, bean sprouts, bamboo shoots and snap peas.